-Grades 10-12 1 Weighted Credit This course is designed to prepare students for the AP Calculus AB exam.
+This course is designed to prepare students for the AP Calculus AB exam.
 Content is centered on properties of elementary functions, limits, and integral and differential calculus.
 A rigorous treatment of calculus theory and application is presented.
 Students taking this course are encouraged to take the AP Exam.
 This course may not be taken concurrently with AP Calculus BC.

-NOTE: Summer assignments are required.
 Prerequisite: Mathematical Analysis